 There are several types of exposure therapy, depending on the needs and goals for treatment:

-• In Vivo Exposure: In vivo exposure is the act of facing feared situation by directly confronting and engaging with it.
+• In vivo exposure: In vivo exposure is facing a feared situation by directly confronting and engaging with it.
 In vivo exposure therapy for post-traumatic stress disorder (PTSD) is a way to work through difficult emotions and reactions related to trauma, such as visiting the site of a traumatic car accident.

-• Imaginal Exposure: Imaginal exposure to stimuli can be used in the therapy office as a way to face the feelings associated with feared stimuli.
+• Imaginal exposure: Imaginal exposure to stimuli can be used in the therapy office to face the feelings associated with feared stimuli.
 Revisiting the fears and imagining the experience is necessary for healing.
 Imaginal exposure therapy can help reduce symptoms of distress related to traumatic events in the safety of the therapy setting.

-• Interoceptive Exposure: Interoceptive exposure is the use of physical cues that are part of a fear reaction.
-By using these physical cues during a therapy session, the purpose is to recreate the bodily responses that occur during periods of intense anxiety to build tolerance of the feelings and learn alternative ways to respond to them.
+• Interoceptive exposure: Interoceptive exposure uses physical cues that are part of a fear reaction.
+Using physical cues during a therapy session can recreate the bodily responses that occur during periods of intense anxiety to build tolerance of the feelings and learn alternative ways to respond to them.

 Administration of Exposure Therapy